Cloudera Manager and CDH QuickStart Guide

 - Click Continue.
 The Host Inspector runs to validate the installation, and provides a summary of what it finds, including all the versions of the installed components.
 Click Finish.
 The Cluster Setup screen displays.

 - Select All Services to create HDFS, YARN (includes MapReduce 2), ZooKeeper, Oozie, Hive, Hue, Sqoop, HBase, Impala, Solr, Spark, and Key-Value Store Indexer services.
 Click Continue.
 The Customize Role Assignments screen displays.

 - Configure the following role assignments:

 - Click the text field under the HBase Thrift Server role.
-In the host selection dialog that displays, select the checkbox next to any host and click OK at the bottom right.
+In the host selection dialog box that displays, select the checkbox next to any host and click OK at the bottom right.

 - Click the text field under the Server role of the ZooKeeper service.
-In the host selection dialog that displays, uncheck the checkbox next to the host assigned by default (the master host) and select checkboxes next to the remaining three hosts.
+In the host selection dialog box that displays, uncheck the checkbox next to the host assigned by default (the master host) and select checkboxes next to the remaining three hosts.
 Click OK at the bottom right.

 - Leave the default setting of Use Embedded Database to have Cloudera Manager create and configure all required databases in an embedded PostgreSQL database.
 Click Test Connection.
 When the test completes, click Continue.
 The Review Changes screen displays.

 - Review the configuration changes to be applied.
 Click Continue.
 The Command Progress page displays.